Last Updated on Nov 18, 2024 by Anjali Chourasiya

 1. Lock-in Period: Investors in Children’s Funds commit to a lock-in period of a minimum of 5 years or until the child reaches 18 years of age, whichever comes first.
 This lock-in period ensures a disciplined, long-term investment approach, aligning with the specific financial goals associated with a child’s future needs.

-3. Risk profile: These funds are typically considered to have a moderate risk profile.
+3. Risk Profile: These funds are typically considered to have a moderate risk profile.
 While they may have exposure to equities for potential growth, they often include a mix of debt instruments to provide stability and mitigate risk.
 Hence, analysing your risk profile and whether it matches the fund can be worthwhile.
+For instance, you can consider mutual funds for children’s future that align with your investment goals.

 5. Flexibility: Child-centric mutual funds often offer flexibility in terms of withdrawal options.
 This may include partial withdrawals or systematic withdrawal plans to meet specific financial needs as they arise.